gandalfsaxe/laursens-xelatex-thesis-template/README.rst

 not include them.
 The standard sans-serif font is therefore set to TeX Gyre Adventor.

 If the Neo Sans* fonts are installed on your system (un)comment the respective lines in the preamble.

+If you want more unicode support in math mode also install

+* "Latin Modern Math" (lm-math) for math,

+and uncomment the respective lines in the preamble.

 Usage
 =====